-It is best practice for the driver to have hard copies of any certificates or licences required for the goods being imported to the EU, e.g. an original / wet signed Export Health Certificate.
+It is mandatory for the driver to have hard copies of any necessary certificates or licences required for the consignments being selected for SPS and / or fiscal control on arrival in the EU, e.g. the original / wet signed health certificate.